 If there’s one truth about the world which is perceptible to us on a daily basis, it’s that the living planet, and our human experience of it, is full of differences and perpetual change.
 For inexplicable reasons, many languages developed over history instead of just one; peoples evolved genetically and socially, coalescing into self-identifying groups with named villages, city-states, nations.

-These 40 photos were taken over the last six years of around 40 blocks square blocks in Ajijic, Mexico, a mountain pueblo united by its long-standing and ever-evolving set of traditions, customs, fiestas, parades, and celebrations of all kinds.
+These 40 photos were taken over the last seven years of around 40 blocks square blocks in Ajijic, Mexico, a mountain pueblo united by its long-standing and ever-evolving set of traditions, customs, fiestas, parades, and celebrations of all kinds.

-As an American who’s lived in this village for the past six years, I still find myself bewildered by the varied and always unpredictable ways that a single people –- a single pueblo -– can collectively express itself through something as intangible and unifying as shared tradition and culture.
+As an American who’s lived in this village for the past seven years, I still find myself bewildered by the varied and always unpredictable ways that a single people –- a single pueblo -– can collectively express itself through something as intangible and unifying as shared tradition and culture.
 Mexico itself is a country with dozens of ethnic groups.
 Its unique traditions probably number into the several thousand.
 Though each custom celebrated here is still uniquely Mexican, each of our cultural quirks shows that together we toil in the same moments which forge the human condition: laughter, love, tears, aspiration, and dignity.
 This living connection with the past which many cultures are still clinging to is one of the truths which leads people to a better understanding of themselves, their neighbors and how they fit into the world around them.